MileHacker Logo

 • Tour buses: Not common Within the park due to its vastness.
 Some private operators offer tours from Seattle or Port Angeles that cover park highlights.
 These suit those preferring not to drive.

-• **Boat taxis/water transportation:** Kayak, canoe, and rowboat rentals show up at Lake Crescent Lodge.
-No public boat taxis along the lake's shore.
-Commercial tours to see whales operate from Port Angeles.
+• **Boat taxis/water transportation:** Kayak, canoe, and rowboat rentals appear at Lake Crescent Lodge.
+No public boat taxis on the lake.
+Commercial whale watching tours operate from Port Angeles.

 Mobility & Accessibility